Tax-Free Childcare

 Using Tax-Free Childcare with other schemes

-Yes, if you are claiming Tax-Free Childcare, you can still use 15 or 30 free hours childcare.
-You can use Tax-Free Childcare to cover extra childcare costs you may have.
+Yes, if you are claiming Tax-Free Childcare, you can still use any free childcare you are entitled to.
+You can use Tax-Free Childcare to cover extra hours of childcare you may need to enable you to work.

-However, you may not use Tax-Free Childcare while claiming Tax Credits or Universal Credit.
+However, you may not use Tax-Free Childcare while claiming Universal Credit.
 For more information, see our page on what childcare schemes can and can’t be used together.

 I am on an Employer Supported Childcare/Childcare Voucher scheme.
 Should I apply for Tax-Free Childcare?